 Control and coordination

-Vertical organizations emphasize control and coordination.
-This allows management to oversee and direct subordinates’ activities.
-This structure ensures a clear hierarchy.
-Each level of the organization understands its role and responsibilities.
+Vertical organizations emphasize control and coordination, allowing management to oversee and direct subordinates’ activities.
+This structure ensures a clear hierarchy, where each level of the organization understands its role and responsibilities.

-Managers track performance and provide feedback.
-They also make necessary adjustments to align with goals.
+Managers track performance and provide feedback, making necessary adjustments to align with goals.
 Employees do not take part in decision-making about company operations.

 Instead, they focus on executing the tasks assigned to them.
 This streamlined decision-making process ensures the organization remains focused on its strategic objectives.
-Control and coordination help with accountability.
-This is because each level of the organization takes responsibility for specific outcomes.
+Control and coordination help with accountability, as each level of the organization takes responsibility for specific outcomes.

 What is the difference between a horizontal and vertical organizational structure?